cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 1. Creating functions to handle new hardware, and using them in `vSx1280Task`
 2. Creating a task to handle new hardware with functions used in the newly written task

 The second method is recomended, as it is more dynamic and easier to debug.
-However, once downloaded it is your code with which you may do as you please.
+Once downloaded however, it is your code with which you may do as you please.

 Given a new task has been created to handle new hardware there must be communication between tasks.
 Thats where [freeRTOS Task Notifications](https://www.freertos.org/RTOS-task-notifications.html) come in.
 They are fast and easy to use for sending data between task in a memory efficient manner.
 In your new task you should create an 8 bit pointer array to store data in an sx1280 message compatible format: